Main fundraiser photo

 His mysterious persona intrigued audiences world-wide, an analog one-man band that proved his creativity.
 He had fearless integrity: when Pink Floyd guitarist David Gilmour offered to lay down a guitar track for Nash's 1980 release, Children of the Night, Nash's reponse was "No guitars!"

-Executive Producer/co-writer Colin Brunton (Schitt's Creek, Cube, Highway 61) was a close friend of Nash: they met when Colin was an usher at Toronto's rep movie theatre, The Original 99 Cent Roxy, when Nash lived in an apartment behind the projection booth.
-He hooked up with Side Three Media to bring Nash's story to light.
+Executive Producer/co-writer Colin Brunton (Schitt's Creek, Cube, Highway 61) was a close friend of Nash: they met when Colin worked at Toronto's rep movie theatre, The Original 99 Cent Roxy.
+Nash lived in an apartment behind the projection booth.
+Colin hooked up with Side Three Media to bring Nash's story to light.

-Production has been ongoing for six years. $50K from an original crowd-funding campaign and $25K from The Slaight Family Fund has got us to near completion.
-We need your help to finish it.
+Production has been ongoing for six years.
+We raised $50K from an original crowd-funding campaign and got $25K from The Slaight Family Fund.
+This has gotten us to locked-picture, but we still need your help to finish it.

 We need $75,000.00